 The CR-V arrived in America in February 1997 with one goal:

 Take down the RAV4

 In addition to stability and traction control systems, the RAV4 boasts dual front and side airbags for the front passengers, a knee airbag for the driver, and curtain airbags for the two rows of seats.
 Every RAV4 regardless of price also comes with Toyota Safety Sense P (TSS-P), which bundles driving aids like a pre-collision system with pedestrian detection, a lane departure warning system, automatic high beams, and dynamic cruise control.

-The RAV4 lineup includes no less than 10 different models.
-Named LE, the most affordable trim level costs $24,510.
-The other trim levels are called LE Hybrid, XLE, XLE Hybrid, Adventure, SE, SE Hybrid, Limited, Limited Hybrid, and Platinum, respectively.
-Plan on spending $34,850 for a top-of-the-line RAV4, which puts the crossover in luxury car territory.
+The RAV4 lineup includes five trim levels.
+Named LE, the most affordable trim level costs $25,500.
+The other trim levels are called XLE, XLE Premium, Adventure, and Limited.
+Plan on spending $33,500 for a top-of-the-line RAV4, which puts the crossover in entry-level luxury car territory.
 Toyota hasn’t announced pricing for the Hybrid model yet.

-CR-V prices start at $24,150 and end at $32,650 The lineup is divided into four trim levels named LX, EX, EX-L, and Touring, and each one is offered with two- or four-wheel drive.
-Honda adopted a much more basic packaging solution than Toyota but both nameplates ultimately offer roughly the same set of features.
+CR-V prices start at $24,350 and end at $34,150.
+The lineup is divided into four trim levels named LX, EX, EX-L, and Touring, and each one is offered with two- or four-wheel drive.
+Honda adopted a more basic packaging solution than Toyota but both nameplates ultimately offer roughly the same set of features.
 The notable exception is the RAV4’s Adventure trim, a looks-focused model Honda hasn’t answered to — at least not yet.

 The Toyota RAV4 and the Honda CR-V compete in the same segment.
-Other options buyers should look at include the Chevrolet Equinox (which is available with a fuel-efficient turbodiesel four-cylinder engine), the Subaru Forester, and the popular Ford Escape.
+Other options buyers should look at include the Chevrolet Equinox (which is available with a fuel-efficient turbodiesel four-cylinder engine), the Subaru Forester, the Mazda CX-5, and the popular Ford Escape.